What Do You Feed Your Dog?

 - If your pet is on a diet, then dry food allows you to correctly measure the recommended quantity for your furry friend and helps prevent overeating.

-- There are known dental benefits since dry food is more hard and rough in texture.
-A little teeth cleaning happens every time your dog eats his food
+- A little teeth cleaning happens every time your dog eats his food since dry food is more hard and rough in texture.

-Remember to provide your dog with a clean supply of water so that he or she doesn’t get dehydrated after feeding time.
+To prevent dehydration, always provide your dog with a clean supply of water.
 And I cannot stress this enough – read the ingredients, do your research, talk to experts and make sure that you aren’t choosing brands that use dead and diseases animals, meat bi-products, low quality grain as fillers and fill the food with chemicals, artificial preservatives and unnecessary fat and calories.

 When you find a great dry food, stick to it.
-However, if you think that dry food is too boring, unhealthy or hard for your pup to swallow, you can choose the wet food option.
-It is also great if you have a lot of space to store them and the money to buy them because it isn’t cheap.
+But if you find it boring, unhealthy or hard to swallow, you can choose the wet food option.
+It’s great if you have storage space and the money to buy them because it isn’t cheap.
 Choosing the right brand is important once again – read, research and review.

 As you can guess, wet food closely resembles real food found in the wild so your pup will enjoy it.
 That’s why I treat Leo with some wet food every few weeks because that’s all I can really afford.
 That’s also how frequently I want to see real meat, being a vegetarian.

-The important thing is to buy a dog food that fits your dog’s needs and your lifestyle.
+The important thing is to buy your dog foods that fit it’s needs and your lifestyle.
 Not all dogs have the same needs – it depends on their breed, size, age and health problems.
 Not all owners are the same – it depends on your income, dietary choices and beliefs.

 Taste of the Wild has really worked out for me and I see myself sticking to it for a very long time.
 I have used both their dry and wet food options and they’ve never given me a reason to complain.
 I buy it on Amazon from a trusted seller and it comes to me on time, every month.